 The glass splashback is the most popular kitchen option as it is sleek, streamlined, and enables an easy injection of colour into your kitchen.
 It is the perfect option for an elegant yet practical touch of class.
 At the same time glass splashbacks are hygienic, easy to maintain and strong; qualities which ensure they will keep their looks for many years to come.

 Splashback Colour Options

-LWK Kitchens are able to create your glass splashback in any colour of your choosing.
+LWK London are able to create your glass splashback in any colour of your choosing.
 Whether a recommendation from an interior designer, or a colour you’ve found on Pinterest, we can match your splashback to any colour of you choosing.
 It is also possible to get high resolution photos printed onto the back of a splashback, facilitating limitless personalisation within your kitchen.